JAM-Flow: Joint Audio-Motion Synthesis with Flow Matching

 Failure Cases Analysis

-Our approach relies on LivePortrait base model for keypoint detection and warping.
-When LivePortrait fails to detect facial keypoints—particularly common with non-realistic images like flat cartoons or highly stylized artwork in image-to-video (I2V) setups—our model cannot generate proper motion.
-This fundamental dependency means that inputs outside LivePortrait's detection capabilities will result in suboptimal or failed generation.
+Our pipeline relies on the LivePortrait base model for keypoint detection and warping.
+When LivePortrait cannot detect facial keypoints, which is common for non-realistic inputs such as flat cartoons or heavily stylized artwork in the I2V setting, the model is unable to produce correct motion.
+This dependency means that inputs on which LivePortrait itself fails will also fail in our setting.